 - Remove the wheel cover.
-Also refer to \Rightarrow page 229, fig. 165. - Slacken the wheel bolts. - Raise the car with the jack in the corresponding zone - Take off the wheel and then put on the spare wheel - Lower the vehicle. - Tighten the wheel bolts firmly in diagonal sequence with the box spanner - Replace the cover.
+Also refer to $\Rightarrow$ page 227 - Slacken the wheel bolts - Raise the car with the jack in the corresponding zone - Take off the wheel and then put on the spare wheel - lower the vehicle - Tighten the wheel bolts firmly in diagonal sequence with the box spanner - Replace the cover.